Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, initialization segments and caption segments) have unique paths.
 This uniqueness applies across all ingested content in previous sessions, as well as the current session.
         This requirement ensures previously cached content (i.e., by a CDN) is not inadvertently served instead of newer content of the same name.
-    2. The Ingest Source MUST ensure all objects in a [=Live stream event=] are contained within the configured path.
+    2. The Ingest Source MUST ensure all objects in a [=Live stream session=] are contained within the configured path.
 Should the Receiving entity receive Media objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
-    3. For each live stream event, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
+    3. For each live stream session, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
-         One suggested method of achieving this is to introduce a timestamp of the start of the live stream event into the manifest path.
-An event is defined by the explicit start and stop of the encoding process.
+         One suggested method of achieving this is to introduce a timestamp of the start of the live stream session into the manifest path.
+         A session is defined by the explicit start and stop of the encoding process.
     4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
     5. To support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically